InformaticsMatters/kubernetes-ansible-projects/README.md

 ## Running the playbooks

-With your environment set (VS code or a virtual environment) you should now be able to run our playbooks by moving to the relevant submodule directory.
+With your chosen environment set (devcontainer or a virtual environment) you should now be able to run playbooks by moving to the relevant submodule directory.

 To run our basic **ansible-infrastructure** playbook (using our built-in parameters for a local cluster) simply change to its directory and run the `site.yaml` file: -